-The bottom of the proposed action area is characterized as a flat, relatively featureless plain (termed bay-stem plains by Wright et al. 1987) with a deep channel running lengthwise through the site (termed bay-stem channel by Wright et al. 1987) (Figure 10).
-Based on bathymetric surveys conducted by NAB in April, July and August of 2017, water depths in the proposed action area range from 23 ft to 55 ft MLLW, with an average depth of 36 ft MLLW (Figure 11).
+The bottom of the proposed expansion site is characterized as a flat, relatively featureless plain (termed bay-stem plains by Wright et al. 1987) with a deep channel running lengthwise through the site (termed bay-stem channel by Wright et al. 1987) (Figure 9).
+Based on bathymetric surveys conducted by Baltimore District in April, July and August of 2017, water depths at the proposed expansion site range from 23 ft to 55 ft MLLW, with an average depth of 36 ft MLLW (Figure 10).

-Figure 10.
+Figure 9.
 Bottom contours in the proposed Wolf Trap Alternate Open Water Placement Site Northern Extension.
 Background bathymetry data published by NOAA in 1998.

-Figure 11.
+Figure 10.
 Bathymetry (in feet) in the proposed Wolf Trap Alternate Open Water Placement Site Northern Extension.
 Data collected by USACE in 2017.

-7.3 GEOLOGY
+7.3 GEOLOGY AND SEDIMENTS